 Disclosure on Public Deposits

-During the year under review the Company has neither accepted norrenewed any deposits in terms of Chapter V of the Companies Act 2013 and Rules framedthereunder.
+During the year under review the Company has neither accepted norrenewed any deposits in terms of Chapter V of the Act and Rules framed thereunder.

 At Dabur all employees are of equal value.
 There is no discriminationbetween individuals at any point on the basis of race colour gender religion politicalopinion national extraction social origin sexual orientation or age.

-The following is a summary of sexual harassment complaints received anddisposed off during the year:
+The following is a summary of sexual harassment complaints received anddisposed of during the year:

 The Company maintained healthy cordial and harmonious industrialrelations at all levels.
 The enthusiasm and unstinting efforts of employees have enabledthe Company to remain at the leadership position in the industry.
 It has taken varioussteps to improve productivity across organization.